Resources for Supporting Families Coping with Chronic Illness

 Other types of social workers, not just those working in clinical settings, can play an important role in helping families manage chronic illnesses.

-Social workers can help families identify and avoid common family dynamic pitfalls related to chronic illness and caregiving.
+Social workers can help families identify and avoid common pitfalls in family dynamics related to chronic illness and caregiving.

-Four Common Relationship Issues for Families Caring for Someone with a Chronic IIlness
+Four Common Relationship Issues for Families Caring for Someone with a Chronic Illness

 1. Caregivers, especially parents, do not set aside time for themselves.